enterprisemodules/puppet-catalog_rspec/README.md

 it { dump_catalog }
 ```

-This will dump the full current catalog as rspec-code.
+This will dump the full current catalog as rspec-code to standard output.
 Here is an example:

 ```
 it {